 The present research reports the results of the phytochemical studies carried out to identify the diagnostic features of the E. alba.
 A high performance thin layer chromatographic method was standardized to determine the wedelolactone content in whole plant of E. alba.
 Methanolic extracts of samples from three different sources were used for analysis.
 The mean assay of wedelolactone was of range 0.481-0.702 mg g-1 of drug powder.
 Radical scavenging activity of methanolic extract was evaluated by DPPH assay method superoxide radical scavenging activity in riboflavin/light/NBT system and nitric oxide radical scavenging activity in sodium nitroprusside/Griess reagent system.
 The assay results indicate that the DPPH, superoxide and nitric oxide scavenging activity were intense (19.25, 39.25 and 58.26 μg mL-1, respectively).
 The phytochemical features identified in the present study can be used as identification markers of this important analgesic agent. © 2007 Academic Journals Inc.

-Kumar, M, Ralph, P & Kuzhiumparambil, U 2017, 'Polyamines-stress metabolites in marine macrophytes' in ALGAL GREEN CHEMISTRY: RECENT PROGRESS IN BIOTECHNOLOGY, Elsevier.View/Download from: UTS OPUS or Publisher's site
+Kumar, M, Ralph, P & Kuzhiumparambil, U 2017, 'Polyamines-stress metabolites in marine macrophytes' in ALGAL GREEN CHEMISTRY: RECENT PROGRESS IN BIOTECHNOLOGY, Elsevier.View/Download from: Publisher's site

-Kuzhiumparambil, U, Kumar, M & Ralph, P 2017, 'Gas and liquid chromatography-mass spectrometry-based metabolic profiling of marine angiosperm Zostera Muelleri (alismatales, zosteraceae)' in Systems Biology of Marine Ecosystems, pp. 189-203.View/Download from: UTS OPUS or Publisher's site
+Kuzhiumparambil, U, Kumar, M & Ralph, P 2017, 'Gas and liquid chromatography-mass spectrometry-based metabolic profiling of marine angiosperm Zostera Muelleri (alismatales, zosteraceae)' in Systems Biology of Marine Ecosystems, pp. 189-203.View/Download from: Publisher's site

 © Springer International Publishing AG 2017.
 Seagrasses are monocotyledonous marine flowering plants that are considered lungs of the sea and are the most intense carbon sinks on the planet, delivering a range of ecologically and economically valuable biological services.
 In this study, we report the chemical fingerprint of Zostera muelleri using an untargeted metabolomic approach.
 High-performance liquid chromatography-mass spectrometry (HPLC-MS) and gas chromatography-mass spectrometry (GC-MS) were performed to study the metabolic profile of Z. muelleri.
 A total of 98 metabolites belonging to various chemical classes including flavonoids, phenolics, lipids, fatty acids, sugar alcohols and amino acids were identified, including two characteristic marker compounds of the genus, zosteric acid and rosmarinic acid.
 Chromatographic profiling yield a comprehensive map for the chemical constituents of Z. muelleri, and this method can be used as an effective and convenient approach to gain insights into the chemical composition of other seagrasses.